 - (ii) Dividends receivable represents dividends declared by the Group's from financial assets at FVTPL which are scheduled for payment after the end of the reporting period.
-As at the date of approval of these consolidated financial statements, all such dividends have been received by the Group. - (iii) As at 30 June 2018, deposits of RMB100,000,000 were paid for the potential investment of 25% equity interest in Liaoyuan Jufeng Biochemistry Science and Technology Co, Limited ("Liaoyuan Jufeng").
-Pursuant to the investment agreement signed on 28 June 2018, the investment in Liaoyuan Jufeng by the Group would be effective upon the legal title of such 25% equity interests was successfully transferred to the Group.
+As at the date of approval of these consolidated financial statements, all such dividends have been received by the Group. - (iii) During the year ended 30 June 2021, the Group disposed a subsidiary, China Financial International (Jiangxi) Limited (as disclosed in note 32) to an independent third party with the consideration of HK\$30,000,000. - (iv) During the year ended 30 June 2021, the Group disposed its entire interest of Nanyang Xinglong with the consideration of HK\$12,025,000 (equivalent to RMB10,000,000) to an independent third party.